dimitri/tapoueh.org/content/post/2020/11/online-conferences.md

 video file to be playedto a virtual audience, and sometimes shared later in a platform online.

-So this yeah I did participate in [Postgres Vision 2020](https://www.postgresvision.com/) where I did deliver a talk about [The Art of PostgreSQL](https://sched.co/cTyt).
+So this year I did participate in [Postgres Vision 2020](https://www.postgresvision.com/) where I did deliver a talk about [The Art of PostgreSQL](https://sched.co/cTyt).
 This a talk all about the book that I have written and self-publish at [The Art of